ozyurtf/cpu-scheduler/README.md

 ### First-Come First-Served (FCFS/FIFO)

-When a new process enters the system and becomes ready for execution, or when a process stops its IO operation and becomes ready, it is added to the **end** of the ready queue.
+In FCFS scheduling, when a new process enters the system and becomes ready for execution, or when a process stops its IO operation and becomes ready for execution, it is added to the **end** of the ready queue.
 And the FCFS scheduler selects a process from the ready queue based on its arrival time without taking any other factors (e.g. priority, user group, time limit) into account.
-And the selected process is executed on the CPU without any interruption until it is finished.
+Then the selected process is executed on the CPU without any interruption until it is finished.
 So there is no preemption in this scheduler.

 FCFS scheduler can be seen fair only if we look at from arrival time perspective.

-If long processes come first, they are executed first based on their arrival time.
-And if short processes come later, they will have to wait for the long processes to be executed.
-This means that the time between the arrival time and completion time might be relatively large for especially short processes in this kind of scenario.
+**If long processes come first**, they are **executed first** based on their arrival time.
+And **if short processes come later**, they will **have to wait** until the long processes are finished.
+This means that the **time between the arrival time and completion time might be large for especially short processes** in this kind of scenario.

-In addition, imagine that there are 3 processes: process A, process B, and process C. And process A arrived first, and process B arrived second and process C arrived last.
-If process A has a lot of IO operations and it takes long time for the process A to be finished, it will take a long time to start executing other processes.
-Because when process A is being executed by the CPU, whenever it starts an IO operation, we will have to wait for process A to come back from IO operation and continue its execution until it is completely finished because there is no preemption.
+In addition, imagine that there are 3 processes: process A, process B, and process C. And assume that process A arrived first, and process B arrived second and process C arrived last.

+If process A has a lot of IO operations and it takes a long time for the process A to be finished, it will take a long time for process B and C to start being executed by the CPU.
+Because when process A is being executed by the CPU, whenever it starts an IO operation, process B and C will have to wait for process A to come back from IO operation and finish its execution.

 That's why we might encounter
-- high wait time
+**- high wait time**
-- high turnaround time
+**- high turnaround time**
-- low throughput
+**- low throughput**
-- poor response time
+**- poor response time**

-in some cases (e.g. frequent and/or long IO operations) when we use FCFS.
+in some cases (e.g. frequent and/or long IO operations, long processes coming first frequently) when we use FCFS.

 ### Shortest Job First

-When a new process enter the system and becomes ready for execution, it is added to the ready queue.
-When we use this scheduler, we assume that we already know or we can estimate the burst time of each process in advance.
-The estimation can be done based on the execution histories of the processes or other methods.
+In SJF, When a new process enter the system and becomes ready for execution, it is added to the ready queue.
+When we use this scheduler, we assume that we already know the burst time of each process in advance.
+We can try to estimate the burst time based on the execution histories of the processes for example.

-Once the processes are in the ready queue, we sort these processes based on their burst time and pick the process with shortest burst time.
+Once the processes are in the ready queue, we **pick the process with shortest burst time (the time that is required by the process to finish its execution)**.
 Then the selected process is executed by the CPU.
-Like FCFS, this scheduler is not preemptive as well, in other words, once we start running a process, we cannot take the CPU away from that process even if it starts an IO operation and the process is executed until it is finished.
+Like FCFS, this scheduler is **not preemptive** as well, in other words, once we start running a process, we cannot take the CPU away from that process even if it starts an IO operation.
+So the process is executed until it is finished.

-This scheduler is only optimal when all the jobs are available simultaneously and we have a good idea about their burst times in advance.
-When all the processes are available simultaneously, in other words when they all arrive to the ready queue at the same time, the scheduler can schedule these processes optimally by executing the shortest job first and executing the next shortest job etc.
+This scheduler is **only optimal when all the processes are available simultaneously** and **we have a good idea about their burst times in advance**.
+Because through this way, it can arrange the processes ensuring that no process that has shorter burst time arrives later and disrupts the scheduling order.

+When all the processes are available simultaneously, in other words when they all arrive to the ready queue at the same time, **the scheduler can schedule these processes optimally by picking the shortest job first and then picking the next shortest job etc.**

 ```
      8      4    4    4